ApurbaKumarMajumder/Backend_Development/README.md

     If we declare, let outside any block, then it doesnot get complete global scope.

-    Note: let will not let you do redeclarations but reassignment is fine. if you initialize a variable with let outside anyblock, then also it will not become accessable completely in the global scope, but if you do with var, it will be.
+    Note: let will not let you do redeclarations but reassignment is fi ne. if you initialize a variable with let outside anyblock, then also it will not become accessable completely in the global scope, but if you do with var, it will be.

-## 3.
+## 3. const

+    It also has block scope, (same as let) the only difference is it doesn't allow reassignmeant.

+    const y = 10;
+    y = 22; // error

+# How JS, parses the code?

+So we know that JS is not interpreted, it definetely is hybrid i.e. compiled + interpreted.

+So wheneven we try to execute a JS code, JS first parses the whole code, in this parsing phase it assigns scopes to variables / function.
+Once done, then it reads the code & executes it.